kdgdkd/ramiho/README.md

 ## Features

 ramiho is written in bash, and was conceived to ease MIDI connexion management on a headless Raspberry Pi.
 It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
-This will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI keyboard to send notes to a synthesizer.
+Neuma's project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI keyboard to send notes to a synthesizer.
 My needs are far more complex, so I wrote ramiho as an accesible front-end for aconnect to sort-out MIDI routing issues.